spencer-shadley/completed-class/01-Class-Content/08-Project-1-Contd/README.md

 * A link to a PDF of your resume

-* List of projects.
-For each project make sure you have the following:
+* A list of projects.
+For each project, make sure you have the following:

   * Project title

   * Link to the deployed version

-  * Link to the code on GitHub
+  * Link to the GitHub repository

 #### Design

 The content of your portfolio page is a lot more important than the aesthetics.
-That said, there are a couple basic requirements your portfolio page should meet:
+That said, there are a couple of basic requirements your portfolio page should meet:

 * Mobile-friendliness: you don't need advanced responsive styles, but you should ensure that your portfolio page is still readable on different screen sizes